‘Just find my baby!’: Gallatin mother makes desperate plea for missing 3-year-old son - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) – The mother of missing 3-year-old Noah Clare hopes a recent AMBER Alert will be the key to finding her son safely.

-On Tuesday, the Tennessee Bureau of Investigation issued an AMBER alert for Noah Clare .
-Investigators say he was kidnapped by his father, 35-year-old Jacob “Jake” Clare, alongside his 16-year-old cousin Amber Clare.
+On Tuesday, the Tennessee Bureau of Investigation (TBI) issued an AMBER alert for Noah Clare .
+Investigators say he was kidnapped by his father, 35-year-old Jacob “Jake” Clare, alongside his 16-year-old cousin Amber Clare .

 Noah vanished on November 6.
-He was supposed to be dropped off to his mother Amanda in Gallatin, but never showed up.Subaru linked to search for missing 3-year-old found in California
+He was supposed to be dropped off to his mother Amanda in Gallatin, but never showed up.AMBER Alert issued for missing 3-year-old Noah Clare in Tennessee & Arizona

 “It’s been torture.
 It’s been a nightmare,” said Amanda Ennis, Noah’s mom.
 “It’s something that I would never wish my worst enemy to go through.”